Ahmet Arslan (footballer)

-Ahmet Arslan (born 30 March 1994) is a German professional footballer who plays as a midfielder for club Rot-Weiss Essen.
+Ahmet Arslan (born 30 March 1994) is a German professional footballer who plays as a midfielder for TFF 2.
+Lig club Aliağa FK.

 Career

 Arslan is a youth exponent from Hamburger SV.
 On 28 November 2015, he made his Bundesliga debut against Werder Bremen.

 In June 2020, it was announced Arslan would join 2.
 Bundesliga side Holstein Kiel from arch rivals VfB Lübeck.
 He signed a contract until 2024.

 In January 2024, Arslan returned to 3.
 Liga club Dynamo Dresden on loan until the end of the season, having previously had a very successful loan spell the previous season.

 On 28 July 2024, Arslan signed with Rot-Weiss Essen.
+Arslan departed the club on 10 February 2026.

+On 11 February 2026, Arslan was announced as a deadline day signing for Australian club Sydney FC for the remainder of the 2025–26 season, with an option to extend for an additional season.
+He made his debut three days later against Adelaide United at Allianz Stadium, coming off the bench in the 60th minute.